dhmontgomery/personal-work/1872-french-literacy/README.md

 ![1872 French literacy](https://raw.githubusercontent.com/dhmontgomery/personal-work/master/1872-french-literacy/literacyfrance.png)

 `illiteracy.csv` contains the raw data, taken from Martin's almanac.
-Department names in the spreadsheet are those existing in France in 1872, which are largely the same as the current departments, but with some exceptions:
+Department names in the spreadsheet are those existing in France in 1872, which are largely the same as the current departments, but with some exceptions ([source](https://en.wikipedia.org/wiki/Departments_of_France)):

 - Territory lost to the Germans in 1871, and then regained after World War I, is missing.
 That means the modern-day departments of Bas-Rhin, Alsace and Moselle do not exist.
 - Corsica was a single department, rather than being divided into Corse-du-Sud and Haute-Corse as it is today